railwayapp/docs/src/docs/guides/github-autodeploys.md

   required for this feature to work.
 </Banner>

-To ensure Railway waits for your GitHub Actions to run successfully before triggering a new deployment, you should enable Check Suites.
+To ensure Railway waits for your GitHub Actions to run successfully before triggering a new deployment, you should enable **Wait for CI**.

 #### Requirements